ucbrise/cs294-ai-sys-fa19/index.md

 {% include syllabus_entry %}
-## Model Development and Training Frameworks
+## Machine Learning Frameworks and Automatic Differentiation

 This week we will discuss recent development in model development and training frameworks.
-While there is a long history of machine learning frameworks we will focus on frameworks for deep learning in the reading.
+While there is a long history of machine learning frameworks we will focus on frameworks for deep learning and automatic differentiation.
+In class we will review some of the big trends in machine learning framework design and basic ideas in forward and backward automatic differentiation.

+If you are doing research in this area I recommend also looking at the optional reading.

 {% include syllabus_entry %}
-## Discussion of Model Development and Training Frameworks
+## Machine Learning Frameworks and Automatic Differentiation

 _Update:_ Two of the readings were changed to reflect a focus on deep learning frameworks.
 The previous readings on SystemML and KeystoneML have been moved to optional reading.